stolostron/deploy/README.md

 ### Downstream

 To deploy a downstream build from `quay.io/acm-d`, you need to ensure that your OCP cluster meets two conditions:
-1. The cluster must have an ImageContentSourcePolicy as follows (**Caution**: if you modify this on a running cluster, it will cause a rolling restart of all nodes):
+1. The cluster must have an ImageContentSourcePolicy as follows (**Caution**: if you modify this on a running cluster, it will cause a rolling restart of all nodes).
+To apply the ImageContentSourcePolicy, run `oc apply -f icsp.yaml` with `icsp.yaml` containing the following:

-**1.X**
+**For 1.X**
 ```
 apiVersion: operator.openshift.io/v1alpha1
 kind: ImageContentSourcePolicy